percyliang/sempre/TUTORIAL.md

 Then start up a prompt:

-    ./run @mode=simple-freebase @sparqlserver=localhost:3001
+    ./run @mode=simple-freebase-nocache @sparqlserver=localhost:3001

-The simplest logical formula in lambda DCS is a single entity:
+The simplest logical formula in lambda DCS is a single entity such as `fb:en.california`.

-    fb:en.california

 To execute this query, simply type the following into the interactive prompt:

     (execute fb:en.california)